Siegel's theorem on integral points: History

+In 1926, Siegel proved the theorem effectively in the special case $g=1$, so that he proved this theorem conditionally, provided the Mordell's conjecture is true.

-In 1929, Siegel proved the theorem by combining a version of the Thue–Siegel–Roth theorem, from diophantine approximation, with the Mordell–Weil theorem from diophantine geometry (required in Weil's version, to apply to the Jacobian variety of C).
+In 1929, Siegel proved the theorem unconditionally by combining a version of the Thue–Siegel–Roth theorem, from diophantine approximation, with the Mordell–Weil theorem from diophantine geometry (required in Weil's version, to apply to the Jacobian variety of C).

 In 2002, Umberto Zannier and Pietro Corvaja gave a new proof by using a new method based on the subspace theorem.